Punji stick: Description

 Other additional measures include coating the sticks in poison from plants, animal venom, or even human feces, causing infection or poisoning in the victim after being pierced by the sticks, even if the injury itself was not life-threatening.

 Punji sticks were sometimes deployed in the preparation of an ambush.
 Soldiers lying in wait for the enemy to pass would deploy punji sticks in the areas where the surprised enemy might be expected to take cover, resulting in soldiers diving for cover potentially impaling themselves.

 The point of penetration was usually in the foot or lower leg area.
 Punji sticks were not necessarily meant to kill the person who stepped on them; rather, they were sometimes designed specifically to only wound the enemy and slow or halt their unit while the victim was evacuated to a medical facility.

 Vietnam War

-In the Vietnam War, this method was used to force the wounded soldier to be transported by helicopter to a medical hospital for treatment.
+In the Vietnam War, this method was used to force wounded soldiers to be transported by helicopter to a medical hospital for treatment.

 Punji sticks were also used in Vietnam to complement various defenses, such as barbed wire.

 Etymology

-The term first appeared in the English language in the 1870s, after the British Indian Army encountered the sticks in their border conflicts against the Kachins of north east Burma (and it is from the Tibeto-Burman language that this word probably originated).
+The term first appeared in the English language in the 1870s, after the British Indian Army encountered the sticks in their border conflicts against the Kachins of northeast Burma (and it is from the Tibeto-Burman language that this word probably originated).